cristibalus/Microservices/Microservices.md

 Secondly, the decision might not be a straight "NO" for smaller setups.
 Maybe the MVP for the client's needs is not that complex and can be handled by only one or two teams initially.
 Once the project becomes bigger, more teams can join in to implement other needed components, which is perfectly fine.
 Moreover, there is one variation of Conway's law, which probably maps better to our situation.
 It states that:

 > A system will perform better if it closely matches its organization's communication structure.

 In this variation, "better" not only refers to the efficiency of the system itself, but also to a better productivity of all the people involved in implementing the services.
 This would mean that if you had a way to keep the productivity up and pay closer attention to microservices pitfalls, you could actually make it work.
 It wouldn't be as efficient as doing it "by the book", but in case microservices are **really** needed, you have an acceptable way to do it.

-This variation also goes the other way around and was actually the case at one of our projects.
-Even at NetRom we used to have a project with 4 teams on our side which were working on a big, monolithic solution.
-This was leading to a loss of efficiency in communication and lots of frustrations because lots of teams were working on the same, huge codebase.
-The decision in the end was the adoption of a microservices architecture, by splitting up the monolith into microservices step by step.
+One other way to accommodate microservices would be to start with a monolith and transition to microservices later on, when the need for them rises.
+This is actually the preferred approach at the moment, but this topic will be addressed in the next chapter.

 ### 2. Do we have the needed knowledge?

 We've seen which are the team's requirements at a macro level.
 Now, what about micro level?
 Let's say we're in the easiest scenario, having 4 or 5 teams working on separate services.
 As we said, the teams should be self sufficient i.e. every team should be competent enough to achieve their goals without help from anyone outside the team.
 This will improve high cohesion and low coupling eventually.
 However, there are quite a few aspects related to microservices that team members must be proficient in.
-This translates in it being very hard to find the right people in order to fulfill the needs of a self-sufficient team.
+This means it's going to be very hard to find the right people in order to fulfill the needs of a self-sufficient team.
 Those are some of the aspects you need to pay attention to when assessing team's capabilities:

 - **Are our teams capable of identifying domains and splitting responsibilities between them**?
-Your organization should be able to separate functionalities in services and decied which functionality goes in which service.
+Your organization should be able to separate functionalities in services and decide which functionality goes in which service.
 When poorly designed, this can easily mess up the entire system, so you need a lot of knowledge and context in order to be able to do it correctly.
 Maybe there is one person on our team, or our client's team who has a broad overview of all the functional scenarios - an architect, for example.
-They would be a good candidate for solving this issue, as they can understand and take decisions about which functionalities go into which service.
+They would be a good candidate for solving this issue.
 However, this is a double-edged sword, as this person might become a big dependency between all the teams.
 It's important to learn, in time, how to make use of that person's knowledge without being dependent on them.
 - **Do we have the knowledge to work with containers?** While other matters may be 1% questionable, there is no space for questions about this one.
 For microservices you HAVE TO work with containers.
 Skipping this would defeat the whole purpose of having self-deployable, scalable services.
 You have to assess whether there are people in the team who are familiar with containers, Docker, Kubernetes etc. and accommodate trainings where needed.
 - **Messaging.** Services usually also expose REST APIs, but it is preferred - because of reasons which will not be addressed in the scope of this article - that the communication is performed through some message bus.
 This means all your developers must at least have some basic knowledge about what queues are or about sending messages.
 - **Testing.**  One microservice should handle the failure of other services, so that they can work and be deployed independently.
 This behavior can be tested by breaking the circuit between some of the services.
 Have any people in my team ever done that?
 Have they ever written unit tests (you'd be surprised how often those are just skipped)?
 Does anybody have any knowledge about end to end automated tests?